Hell in a Cell (2021): Main event

 In the main event, Bobby Lashley (accompanied by MVP) defended the WWE Championship against Drew McIntyre in a Last Chance Hell in a Cell match.
 Midway through the match, the referee was knocked out.
 McIntyre called for the referee guarding the cell door on the outside of the cage to take over and officiate the match.
 MVP used the opportunity to get inside the cage when the referee opened the cell door.
 After more fighting, McIntyre set up for the Claymore Kick, but MVP held his leg to prevent him from attacking Lashley.
 As McIntyre tried freeing himself from MVP's grip, Lashley rolled up McIntyre with a roll-up to win and retain the title.
-As per the stipulation, McIntyre can no longer challenge for the WWE Championship as long as Lashley is the champion.
+As per the stipulation, McIntyre could no longer challenge for the WWE Championship for the rest of Lashley's tenure as champion.

 Reception

 Hell in a Cell 2021 received mixed reviews from fans and critics, with criticism for the Alexa Bliss vs. Shayna Bazler match in particular.
 Christopher Jeter of Fansided wrote, "This attempt to make the audience believe that Bliss is so frightening that even Shayna Baszler is flustered by her was bad enough when fans had to sit through that Alexa's Playground segment a couple of weeks ago on Raw.
 Now, they had to endure Bliss literally laughing off Baszler's offense — including the arm stomp that used to write wrestlers off of TV in NXT — and, sigh, Alexa hypnotizing Baszler and Nia Jax.
-If nothing else, Bliss pinning Baszler clean should signal the end of this nonsense, or at least Baszler's involvement in it."
+If nothing else, Bliss pinning Baszler clean should signal the end of this nonsense, or at least Baszler's involvement in it".